 Both of these services can be used as Site-to-Site VPNs or Remote Access VPNs.
-Additionally, they have desktop applications for Linux, MacOS, Windows, Mobile apps for iOS and Android.
-They can also be manually set up with wireless routers such as Tomato for the users’ pleasure.
+Additionally, they have apps for all major platforms, except AirVPN lacks one for iOS, although it’s supported.
+They can also be manually set up with wireless routers such as Tomato.

 Both VPN service providers accept cryptocurrency payments, which is the newest mode of payment today.
 We are going to discuss AirVPN vs NordVPN in regard to security, pricing, connectivity, speed, support, torrenting and Netflix accessibility.

-NordVPN is located and operated within the Panama jurisdiction, so therefore it’s outside the 14 Eyes surveillance alliance.
+NordVPN is located and operated within the Panama jurisdiction, so therefore it’s outside the Fourteen Eyes surveillance alliance.
 AirVPN is based in Italy, a country that shares information with 13 other countries for data observation.
 In terms of encryption, NordVPN boasts great cryptographic keys and algorithms.
-It also makes use of Next Generation Encryption in IKEv2 (uncrackable even by the strongest computers), IPsec, as well as OpenVPN, PPTP and L2TP.
-This upgrades it to an encryption of high military-grade standard.
+It also makes use of Next Generation Encryption in IKEv2 (uncrackable even by the strongest computers), IPsec, as well as OpenVPN, PPTP, and L2TP.
+This upgrades it to encryption of military-grade standard.
 On the other hand, AirVPN only supports OpenVPN protocol on ports 443 TCP/UDP and 53 TCP/UDP, 80 TCP.
-It uses an AES and RSA encryption of 4096 bits, which conceals users IP address.
+It uses an AES and RSA encryption of 4096 bits, which conceals user’s IP address.

 Speed and performance